 The goals of the program were to give social entrepreneurs from the global ChangemakerXchange community a chance to get quality mentorship and to allow employees in their role as mentors and entrepreneurs to develop new innovation skills and a more agile mindset in order to contribute to the UN Sustainable Development Goals.

 In the first edition of the program, 10 BMW employees mentored 10 entrepreneurs following the Bridge for Billions structured online program.
 The mentor-entrepreneur teams not only got all of our remote collaboration benefits like a shared online workspace, the ability to leave comments on the business tools, and a private video room to meet weekly, we also organized specialized calls for the mentors and entrepreneurs with tailored content for each in order to enhance their mentorship experience as they developed new purpose-driven bussinesses.

 We ran an initial mentors training call for the BMW employees, weekly group check-ins throughout the 4 months, and a closing session, all of which allowed the BMW employees to get to know new coworkers of theirs from other seniority levels and offices around the world.
 Both entrepreneurs and employees worked together while being guided by the step-by-step methodology and attended regular check-ins with the Bridge for Billions and CXC teams to ensure that the experience was smooth, efficient, and productive for all participants.

 What did BMW Employees think of the program?

 What were the program challenges?

-As many organizations, BMW had the question of what would costs look like for a program with the intent of global reach.
-In-person mentoring and entrepreneurship programs add up quickly due to the dispersed network of people involved, event and transportation costs, and all of the required planning.
+Like many organizations, BMW had the question of what would costs look like for a program with the intent of global reach.
+In-person mentoring and entrepreneurship programs can add up quickly due to the dispersed network of people involved, event and transportation costs, and all of the required planning.

-2. How would they make sure their employees were trained for the task and had the right tools to be the best mentors possible?
+2. How would they make sure their employees were ready to mentor and had the right tools to make the best out of the mentorship experience?

 3. How would they coordinate meaningful collaboration across many countries?